kontent-ai/delivery-sdk-js/readme.md

 - `documentation` (:memo: Documentation)
 - `internal` (:house: Internal)

-Changelog is generated with `lerna-changelog` command.
+Changelog is generated with `lerna-changelog --from {tag}` command.
+By specifying`{tag}`, you filter only PRs merged since tag was released.

 ### Feedback & Contribution